 I took a deep breath, but I couldn’t get enough oxygen.
 The air was too thin.
 I sat down.
 The world shook beneath me.
 The only way to get better was to get down to a lower altitude.
 But it was already too late for that.
 I looked up.
 Endless miles of desert on the heights of the Andes in front of me.
 It was no turning back now.
-I was on my way to one of the most unique places on earth.
+I was half way to one of the most unique places on earth.

 We entered Bolivia by land.
 Our 4WD Toyota Land Cruiser jumped and bumped as it took us from San Pedro de Atacama in Chile to the small border crossing at Hito Cajón.
 Situated at 4,480 metres, it’s not the most convenient way to enter the country.
 But with no doubt the most rewarding experience for an adventurous traveller.